Alexius-Huang/Kaninchen/README.md

 ### Properties of Tree Nodes

+- `Node#type`: Returns the symbol object `:tree`
 - `Node#degree`: The degree of the tree node (which is the count of the subtrees of the node)
 - `Node#depth`: The depth of the tree node (which is the distance between the node and the tree root of the node)
 - `Node#height`: The height of the tree node (which is the longest path to the leaves of the subtree of the node)
 - `Node#subtree`: Returns the new tree type object which is the subtree of the node
+- `Node#path`: Returns the path from the node to the root node as an array
+- `Node#parent`: Returns the parent node of the node
+- `Node#children`: Returns the child nodes of the node
+- `Node#left_child`: Returns the left child node of the node
+- `Node#right_child`: Returns the right child node of the node.
+(If there are over two children, it will return the second child node in default)
+- `Node#leaf?`: Returns `true` if the node is the leaf of the tree

 ## Development